kaljarv/the-data-imperative-game/README.md

 Texts are fetched from `texts.json` using the string itself (or in some cases an uppercase moniker) as the first key and Angular’s LOCALE_ID as the second.
 If a translation for the locale is not found en-US is used.
 If no entry at all for the string is found in `texts.json` the string itself is used.

-See `/src/app/shared/shared.types.ts` and `investment.types.ts` for details of the data formats.
+Once changed, override these files in the `docs` folder.

 The structure of `settings.json` is as follows.
 In particular investments  investment categories and investment combos are defined as a node-tree-esque hierarchy.
+(See `/src/app/shared/shared.types.ts` and `investment.types.ts` for full details of the data formats.)

   /src/assets/data/settings.json